Which Oil is the Best? Is My Olive Oil Enough?

 Roasted and refined nut oils differ in the process of their creation, flavor, cooking capabilities and nutritional content.

 Refined oils are typically not produced from the best quality of nuts, but instead from nut stock, which are nuts of lower quality sold to manufacturers at discounted prices.
-The nut processing and oil extraction can vary from expeller-pressed to chemical.
+Nut processing and oil extraction can vary from expeller-pressed to chemical.
 The same goes for the refinement process - sometimes it is done naturally through physical action and sometimes with the assistance of chemicals.
 Refinement is required to remove impurities and create a smooth texture.
 Unfortunately, the refining process can also eliminate many of the nuts' antioxidants and most of their beneficial nutrients, producing an oil that is pure but stripped of its essential flavors and nutrient levels.
 However, refined oils tend to have a higher smoke point and are ideal for deep-frying and high-heat cooking.

 Choose La Tourangelle's Tremendous Quality